 Violence against women and their children affects everybody.
 It impacts on the health, wellbeing and safety of a significant proportion of Australians throughout all states and territories and places an enormous burden on the nation’s economy across family and community services, health and hospitals, income-support and criminal justice systems.

 ANROWS host activities as part of its knowledge translation and exchange (KTE) work, including public lectures, workshops and research launches.
-Details of upcoming ANROWS, and stakeholder events, along with sector news is available from the list on the right.
+Details of upcoming ANROWS activities and news are available from the list on the right.

 ANROWS was established by the Commonwealth and all state and territory governments of Australia to produce, disseminate and assist in applying evidence for policy and practice addressing violence against women and their children.

 ANROWS produces and publishes new and innovative and relevant research on domestic, family and sexual violence through its suite of publications.
 The publications aim to meet the evidence needs of policy-makers and practitioners as well as the broader public.

 Concise papers that summarise key findings of research on violence against women and their children, including research produced under ANROWS’s research program, and provide advice on the implications for policy and practice.

 Technical reports on empirical research produced under ANROWS’s Research Program.
 These in-depth reports provide methodological detail and findings that are likely to be of primary use to researchers or professionals significantly engaged with the topic.